MAPF-Competition/web_resource/resources.md

-This page contains links and references to resources that you may find useful in preparing your submission.

 ## Start Kit

-The start kit is a code harness that you must interface with when developing your planner.
-Please refer to the [instructions](https://github.com/MAPF-Competition/Start-Kit/blob/main/README.md) for more details.
+The start kit is a code harness that you must interface with when developing your submission.
+It is a good idea to become familiar with how it works.
+A good starting point is the included [instructions](https://github.com/MAPF-Competition/Start-Kit/blob/main/README.md).

 Further documentation, to help you [prepare your planner](https://github.com/MAPF-Competition/Start-Kit/blob/main/Prepare_Your_Planner.md) and details about the [submission process](https://github.com/MAPF-Competition/Start-Kit/blob/main/Submission_Instruction.md) are also available.

 ## Test Maps and Example Problems